Super Simple Serverless eCommerce

 Static Site Using S3

-The basic structure of our little store will be a static HTML page hosted on S3 and spiffed up with CSS and JavaScript.
+The basic structure of our little serverless eCommerce experience will be a static HTML page hosted on S3 and spiffed up with CSS and JavaScript.
 We’ll then process our checkout through Lambda functions that allow you to just purchase the one item you clicked on.
 This is intended to be super basic to illustrate how to get things up and running on AWS — we can explore more advanced ways of doing this all in future posts.
 We’ll start with the HTML and getting that into S3 to create our static website.

 <!-- start product -->